AhoyISki/Firedecor/README.md

 <details><summary>Icon options</summary>

-- `icon_size` determined the size for the icons, in pixels.
+- `icon_size` sets the size for the icons, in pixels.
 Default is `20`;
-- `icon_theme` determines the theme to be used for the icons, make sure that a folder exists on an appropriate position.
+- `icon_theme` sets the theme to be used for the icons, make sure that a folder exists on an appropriate position.
 Default is `hicolor`;

 </details>